-- All residents, business owners and property owners may volunteer to serve on the Citizens' Assembly.
-However, only one person per residential address (unit in building) or business address will be eligible to become a member of the Assembly. - Employees of the City of Victoria or the District of Saanich, as well as elected officials (municipal, provincial or federal), are ineligible to serve as Assembly members. - Individuals that are members of stakeholder groups that support or do not support the amalgamation of Saanich and Victoria, are ineligible to serve as Assembly members
+- Reside within the municipal boundaries of the District of Saanich or the City of Victoria as defined by the area map.
+(See Map - XXXX); - Be at least 16 years of age as of September 1, 2019. - Business owners and property owners cannot transfer their eligibility to an employee. - All residents, business owners and property owners are eligible to serve on the Assembly.
+However, only one person per residential address (unit in building) or business address will be eligible to become a member of the Assembly. - Employees of the City of the City of Victoria or the District of Saanich, as well as elected officials (municipal, provincial or federal), are ineligible to serve as Assembly members. - The Chair/Facilitator will ensure that individuals that are members of stakeholder groups that support or do not support the amalgamation of Saanich and Victoria, are ineligible to serve as Assembly members.